A moderate earthquake strikes the northern Maluku Sea, Indonesia - ExBulletin

 A moderate earthquake strikes the northern Maluku Sea, Indonesia

-Kuala Lumpur: A moderate earthquake of magnitude 5.9 on the Richter scale was detected in the North Maluku Sea, Indonesia at 6.21pm on Friday (April 21).
+Kuala Lumpur: A moderate earthquake measuring 5.9 on the Richter scale was detected in the North Maluku Sea, Indonesia at 6.21 pm today.

-The Malaysian Meteorological Department (Metalisia) said in a statement on Friday that the quake occurred 161 kilometers south of Talud Island, Indonesia, at a depth of 80 kilometers.
+The Malaysian Meteorological Department (Metalisia) said in a statement today that the earthquake occurred 161 kilometers (kilometers) south of Talud Island, Indonesia, at a depth of 80 kilometers.

-However, it did not pose any tsunami danger to Malaysia. – Bernama
+However, it did not pose any danger of a tsunami to Malaysia. – Program

 |